code-mentoring/code-mentoring.github.io/index.markdown

 We are a community of coders, from beginners to seasoned software engineers, creating opportunities for companionship and growth through free knowledge sharing [Meetups](meetup.markdown) and learning [Projects](projects.markdown).

 Anyone who wants to improve themselves and help others is welcome to join.

+If you need some direction with your learning, then see our recommended [Resources and Learning Path](resources.markdown).